St Mary's Catholic Primary School - Ysgol Gynradd Gatholig y Santes Fair

 Eisteddfodau 2025

-This year, we are having two separate Eisteddfod competitions.
-We’ll have our “performance” Eisteddfod on Friday 14th February 2025 and we’ll have our “creative” Eisteddfod on Friday 21st March 2025.
+This year, we had two separate Eisteddfod competitions.
+We had our “performance” Eisteddfod on Friday 14th February 2025 and we had our “creative” Eisteddfod on Friday 21st March 2025, all based on the Urdd Eisteddfod curriculum.

-Points will be awarded to the houses of the competitors and the scores will contribute to the houses competition at the end of the school year.
+Points were awarded to the houses of the competitors and the scores contributed to the houses competition at the end of the school year.

 The Performance Eisteddfod – Friday 14th February 2025

-For the performance Eisteddfod, we’ll have a poetry recital competition, a music competition and a singing competition.
-On this day, children should wear full school uniform (or PE kit if they usually have PE on Friday afternoon).
+For the performance Eisteddfod, we had a poetry recital competition, a music competition and a singing competition.

 The Creative Eisteddfod – Friday 21st March 2025